gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ❌ Only the <i>Data Administrator</i> can do the following steps, from the import to the publication on GBIForg.
 The steps described from here on are unavailable for users with only the <i>Collection Digitizer</i> role.
 </div>

-1. Go to the **Collections** view.
+1. Go to the **Datasets** view.
-2. Click on the collection name in which you want to import your data.
+2. Click on the dataset name in which you want to import your data.
-  - For each collection in DAGI, you have 4 tabs, in a grey bar on top of the collection page (_Records_, _Imports_, _Exports_, _Publications and Approvals_) (see the [Collection page](#collection-page) paragraph for a precise description).
+  - For each dataset in DAGI, you have 4 tabs, in a grey bar on top of the dataset page (_Records_, _Imports_, _Exports_, _Publications and Approvals_) (see the [Dataset page](#dataset-page) paragraph for a precise description).
-  - The tab **Records** displays the imported records available in your collection.
+  - The tab **Records** displays the imported records available in your dataset.
   - The tab **Imports** displays all the files you have imported.
   - The tab **Exports** displays all the files you have exported.
   - The tab **Publications and Approvals** displays all the files you have published on GBIF.org and/or sent for approval to the InfoSpecies data centers.
-3. If your collection is empty, click either on the **+ Import** button in the center of the page, or the **Import dataset** button in the top-right corner of the window (it does the same thing at this point).
+3. If your dataset is empty, click either on the **+ Import** button in the center of the page, or the **Import dataset** button in the top-right corner of the window (it does the same thing at this point).
-4. If your collection already has records and you want to add new records or update the existing ones, click on the **Import dataset** button in the top-right corner.
+4. If your dataset already has records and you want to add new records or update the existing ones, click on the **Import dataset** button in the top-right corner.

 --- A three-steps pop-up window has opened. ---